ComputeCanada/software-stack/doc/easybuild.md

 The `StdEnv/2016.4` and `StdEnv/2018.3` are built on top of Nix while the `StdEnv/2020` is built on top of Gentoo.
 In order for EasyBuild to choose the correct toolchains and underlying Nix or Gentoo, a suitable StdEnv needs to be loaded before invoking `eb`.
-As of September 2020, ob build-node the `StdEnv/2016.4` is still the default and good to compile software for both `StdEnv/2016.4` and `StdEnv/2018.3`.
+As of September 2020, on build-node the `StdEnv/2016.4` is still the default and good to compile software for both `StdEnv/2016.4` and `StdEnv/2018.3`.

 So for building software for `StdEnv/2020`, the new StdEnv needs to be loaded first: